Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 A rare opportunity to examine the process of costume design from script to performance.

-The Design Summer Institute in Costume Design is a two-week, UC credit-bearing intensive for students interested in costume design for theater, film, and television.
+The Design Innovation Summer Institute in Costume Design is a UC credit-bearing intensive for students interested in costume design for theater, film, and television.
 This program provides opportunities to work with our distinguished faculty in classes such as Costume 101, Introduction to Costume Sketching, Silhouette, Sculpture and Costume Design for Theater, Film and Television.
 The combination of these courses will allow students to use the training to bring stories to life through their designs.
-Students will learn the technical components of breaking down a script and the art of collaboration with directors while gaining hands-on experience in research, sketching costumes, and creating mood boards and color palettes.
-Beyond the classroom, students will take field trips to costume houses and museums along with having several master classes with industry professionals that will cover everything from career preparation to portfolio creation.
+Participants will learn the technical components of breaking down a script and the art of collaboration with directors while gaining hands-on experience in research, sketching costumes, and creating mood boards and color palettes.

 The program is designed for artists and students who seek additional discipline and training required for participation in a university theater program or a career in the entertainment industry.
+Participation in this institute is open to pre-college (15 years and older)students.

 Fees and Payment Info

 The program fee includes the unit fees for the UCLA coursework offered as part of the program and thus varies by UC student status.
+The program fee also includes the cost of UCLA Housing (for residential programs).
 In addition to the program fee, students are assessed other campus and administrative fees during the summer.
 This is a summary of fees that commonly apply to the selected student type.

 Actual tuition and fees are subject to change by the University of California.
 Visit the fees, payment, and financial aid section for important disclaimer, as well as more details on fees, payment instructions, and information on delinquency, refunds, and financial aid.